Family & Divorce Law

 Resolving financial matters between separating couples can be challenging.
 We can help you with negotiating a financial settlement no matter what the circumstances are.

-If you can agree financial matters between you, then we can draft that agreement into what will become a legally binding document for a Judge to consider.
+If you can agree on financial matters between you, then we can draft that agreement into what will become a legally binding document for a Judge to consider.
 This document is known as a Financial Remedy Consent Order.

-If it is not possible to agree the terms of settlement, then the next step would be to attempt mediation.
+If it is not possible to agree on the terms of settlement, then the next step would be to attempt mediation.
 We can refer you to a suitable mediator in the local area.
 The appointed mediator will help you both try to reach an outcome that works for your family whilst playing an impartial role and assisting in managing expectations.

 If mediation is not successful, then we will do all we can to negotiate a settlement for you.
-In come cases, the only way of resolving a dispute is to go to Court.
+In some cases, the only way of resolving a dispute is to go to Court.
 We can advise and assist you through the entire process.
 We work closely with experienced Barristers in order to form your specialist legal team, where appropriate.

 Cohabitation